HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Nuclear Cardiology Physicians.

 Predict risk: They help predict the risk of future heart attacks or other cardiac events.

-Interpret medical images: After a patient receives a radioactive tracer injection and the images are captured with a gamma camera, the physician interprets these images to create a diagnosis.
+Interpret medical images: After a patient receives a radioactive tracer injection and the photos are captured with a gamma camera, the physician interprets the images to establish a diagnosis.

 Common procedures

-Cardiac SPECT (Single-Photon Emission Computed Tomography): This is a common type of nuclear imaging that uses a special camera to create 3D images of the heart.
+Cardiac SPECT (Single-Photon Emission Computed Tomography): A standard nuclear imaging modality that uses a specialized camera to create 3D images of the heart.

 Myocardial Perfusion Imaging (MPI): Often called a nuclear stress test, this shows blood flow to the heart muscle and how well the heart is pumping.

-Positron Emission Tomography (PET): This non-invasive procedure provides information on blood supply and the metabolic activity of the heart muscle.
+Positron Emission Tomography (PET): This non-invasive procedure provides information on the heart’s blood supply and metabolic activity.

 Multi-gated Acquisition (MUGA) Scan: Also known as a radionuclide angiography, this measures the pumping function of the heart’s ventricles.